LIT-Protocol/vincent-smart-account-signer/README.md

 - Provides chain-specific Aave protocol addresses using the official Aave Address Book
 - Builds the Aave user operation to use USDC in an Aave lending pool

 **Key output:**

-- `aaveUserOp`: An unsigned UserOperation ready for signing

-### Step 4-5 (Safe mode): Generate Aave User Operation

-**File:** `src/utils/transactionsToSafeUserOp.ts`

-1. Creates a dummy signer for the PKP address
-2. Re-instantiates the Safe account with the dummy signer
-3. Prepares an unsigned UserOperation containing the Aave transactions

-**Key output:**